dizcza/GesturesSpeech/README.md

     </ul>
 </ul>

+<p>Note: the Kinect project is based on <a href="http://datascience.sehir.edu.tr/pub/VISAPP2013.pdf">this</a> paper and their <a href="http://datascience.sehir.edu.tr/visapp2013/WeightedDTW-Visapp2013-DB.rar">data</a> to compare its results with our MoCap project.</p>

 <p>The main idea in gesture recognition is to maximize between class variance <i>Db</i> and minimize within class variance <i>Dw</i> by choosing appropriate hidden parameters (training step).
 For this purpose Weighted DTW algorithm has been <a href="http://datascience.sehir.edu.tr/pub/VISAPP2013.pdf">proposed</a>.</p>